-Routing numbers, also known as ABA numbers or routing transit numbers, provide banks with the information they need to identify other financial institutions.
+Routing numbers — also known as ABA numbers or transit numbers — provide banks with the information they need to identify other financial institutions.
 You’ll need to know your bank’s routing number when completing certain financial tasks, such as signing up for automatic bill pay, arranging for direct deposit through your employer or sending or receiving wire transfers.

-You can also locate your financial institution’s routing number by looking at the first string of numbers on the bottom left side of your check or using your online account access to retrieve it.
+You can also locate your financial institution’s routing number by looking at the first string of numbers on the bottom left side of your check or by using your online account access to retrieve it.
 Keep reading to find out more about the importance of routing numbers.

 What Is a Routing Number?

 Routing numbers, also referred to as routing transfer numbers or ABA numbers, are essential numbers containing nine digits that allow financial institutions to know where to route funds.

 Although some financial institutions have multiple routing numbers based on location, the routing number for your Alaska USA Federal Credit Union account is the same, no matter where you opened your account.